-This quiet industrial town is at the geographic heart of Connecticut.
+This quiet industrial and residential town is at the geographic heart of Connecticut.

-Berlin may not be a honeypot for tourists, but has some stupendous natural landscapes and lots of fun things to do for families, especially on the Berlin Turnpike.
+Berlin may not be a honeypot for tourists, but has some stupendous natural landscapes.
+There’s also a lot of fun things to do for families, especially around the Berlin Turnpike.

-Berlin is by the Metacomet Ridge, a 100-mile basalt fault.
+My favorite thing about Berlin is the Metacomet Ridge, a 100-mile basalt fault.

-The ridge’s peaks were created by lava flows 200 million years ago and stand tall as rugged cliffs while the surrounding landscape has been weathered away down the ages.
+The ridge’s peaks were created by lava flows 200 million years ago and stand tall as rugged cliffs while the surrounding landscape has been weathered away over time.

 Hiking is definitely on the agenda, as the ridge is crossed in Berlin by two Blue-Blazed walking routes, the Metacomet Trail and the Mattabesett Trail.